The Leafed Induced Subtree in chordal and bounded treewidth graphs: A single exponential algorithm parameterized by treewidth

 \item[Forget vertex.]
-Let $v$ be the forget vertex of $X_t$, let $t'$ be the child of $t$, and let $\sbf: X_t \rightarrow \{0,1,2_0,2_1\}$.
-As a vertex from the leaf part can be removed only if it has exactly one neighbor, we obtain that
+Let $v$ be the forget vertex of $X_t$, let $t'$ be the child of $t$, and let $\sbf \colon X_t \rightarrow \{0,1,2_0,2_1\}$.
+As a vertex from the leaf part can be removed only if it has exactly one neighbor and all other vertices can be removed safely, we obtain that